saylordotorg/course_prdv101/Unit04.md

+---
+layout: default
+title: "PRDV101: Job Search Skills"
+course_description: "A guide to information on how to target jobs and/or careers that are desirable and realistic for you and that fill a need for employers in today’s challenging job market."
+next: ../../../
+previous: ../Unit03
+---
 **Unit 4: Final Exam** <span id="4"></span>
 -   **Final Exam: The Saylor Foundation's PRDV101 Final Exam**
     Link: The Saylor Foundation's [PRDV101 Final